LoRyder1/LoRyder1.github.io/unit1_projects/Network_Technologies.md

 #Distance-vector routing protocola

 A distance-vector routing protocol requires that a router informs its neighbors of topology changes periodically.
 Compared to link-state protocols, which require a router to inform all the nodes in a network of topology changes, distance-vector routing protocols have less computational complexity and message overhead.

+#Intermediate System to Intermediate System

+IS-IS is a routing protocol designed to move information efficiently within a computer network, a group of physically connected computers or similar devices.
+It accomplished this by determining teh best route for datagrams through a packet-switched network.